soyoybean/my-uni/README.md

 ## Project Status
 Development in process and ongoing. drawer(pfp, direct to profile, notif, settings pages), firebase, geolocator for android.
-Geolocator on iOS is unbearably malfunctioning for the past two days :,) I will try once more tomorrow and if it still won't work, I will work on something else until I am sane enough to work on it again.
+For some reason, iOS geolocator won't display the lat/long coordinates.
+I will try new implements of the package.

 ## Installation
 Connect phone to computer and run program.